MiDataInt/mdi-desktop-app/docs/security-notes.md

 Contact an app's developer and ask them if you are in doubt.
 If you cannot identify the developer of an app, don't use it!

-You will be prompted the first time you use any app to indicate that you have considered the potential risks and agree to accept them and continue.
+You will be prompted the first time you use an app to indicate that you have considered the potential risks and agree to accept them and continue.

+In addition, every time you open an app, the framework scans the app's code for an intent to execute code on the operating system.
+If detected, you will again be prompted to allow the app to load.